Salkantay Trek to Machupicchu 4 days / 3 nights - Group Service

 Day 1 Cusco to Ichupata

 We leave Cusco at 04.00 am in a private transport and start a scenic morning bus-ride to our trek starting point at Soraypampa.
-Along the three -hour drive, we drive through the town of Limatambo (2100m/6888ft), an important point of access to the city of Cusco during the time of the Inca Empire, where the archaeological remains of Tarawasi are located.
+Along the three-and-a-half-hour drive, we cross the town of Limatambo (2100m/6888ft), an important point of access to the city of Cusco during the time of the Inca Empire, where the archaeological remains of Tarawasi are located.
 The road continues up a beaten track along the right shore of the Apurimac River and crosses the town of Mollepata (2800m/9184ft) and the small community of Cruzpata (2750m/9020ft) to finally reach Soraypampa (3800m/12464ft), the starting point of the trek, where we meet our wranglers and horses.
-After a short introduction and a quick breakfast, we start our exploration hike towards the Humantay lagoon (4200m/12776ft), with impressive crystal-clear turquoise waters and where Andean Huayllatas may be spotted.
-We then descend back to Salkantaypampa where a temporary campsite has been set for our lunch.
-In the afternoon, we continue our hike following a climbing trail with many level variations and along which we encounter little groups of local adobe-made houses, rich flora, small wild birds and spectacular views of the Humantay snow peak (5902m/19359ft).
-After approximately three - hours of walking, we arrive at our campsite in Ichupata (4400m/14432ft).
+After a short introduction and a quick breakfast, we start our exploration hike towards the Humantay lagoon (4200m/13776ft), with impressive crystal-clear turquoise waters and where Andean Huayllatas may be spotted.
+We then continue to Salkantaypampa, where a temporary campsite has been set for our lunch.
+In the afternoon, we continue our hike following a climbing trail with many level variations and along which we encounter rich flora, small wild birds and spectacular views of the Humantay snow peak (5902m/19359ft).
+After approximately two hours of walking, we arrive at our campsite in Ichupata (4400m/14432ft).
 From here we can appreciate the majestic Apu Salkantay (6271m/20569ft).
 We camp and dine at this place.

 - B, L, D